iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> He who possesses most must be most afraid of loss.
+> The journey, not the destination matters.
 >
-> — Leonardo da Vinci
+> — T.S.
+Eliot

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->